openstate/open-raadsinformatie/README.md

 ## Getting data in development
-See script manual_retrieval.py
+See script manual_retrieval.py (WIP)
 See also the Troubleshooting section in the maintenance_guide.

+To get data from iBabs in development you need to use a proxy:
+- edit `/etc/hosts` and add a line linking your IP address to `host.docker.internal`, e.g.:
+    `192.168.121.174 host.docker.internal`
+- start proxy with `ssh -gD 8090  wolf`
+- `PROXY_HOST` and `PROXY_PORT` are always set in development (`docker-compose-dev.yml`)

 ## Supported Sources